John-D-4/design-patterns/design-patterns/homework00.md

 assumptions:
  - "in life" and lower-case variables imply instances/particulars, not classes/universals
- - "in life" and upper-case variable R implies
+ - "in life" and upper-case variable R implies continuant relation

 Relationship 0, *john-d-4 flies fa3000aaa*:
   - Is this relation reflexive